 A Kimono workshop to introduce different kinds of Kimono, and demonstrate the step-by-step process of donning a Kimono including the importance of the Obi (sash).

 Sumi-e is a style of painting that is characteristically Asian, and has been practiced for well over a thousand years.
 Literally ink painting, it is an art form that strives to distill the essence of an object or scene in the fewest possible strokes.
 A few carefully placed broad strokes that fade off abruptly, a few thin lines and a dot, and a bird is clearly called into being on the paper.
-Presented by Fumiko Carle of the Long Island Sumi-e Society
+Presented by Tony Aloe, Sensei, and adherent to the Samurai maxim “Bun-Bu-Ryodo”

 Cosplay began in Japan as fans of various Anime(animated films) and Manga (Japanese style comic books) began to dress up in their favorite characters.
-We will present a Cosplay show hosted by CosplayNYC magazine, feature two Anime short films and have Manga drawing workshops.
+We will present a Cosplay show hosted by CosplayNYC magazine.

 Go is a fascinating board game that originated in China more than 4,000 years ago.
 Also known as baduk, wei ch’i, weiqi, and igo, it is played today by millions of people, including thousands in the United States.